docsforadobe/after-effects-expression-reference/docs/path-property.md

 **Description**

 Get the x, y coordinates of the outgoing tangent handle for all points on a path.
-Tangent coordinate values are offset relative to the parent point’s coordinates. i.e., The value `[0,0]` creates no curvature at the outgoing tangent.
+Tangent coordinate values are offset relative to the parent point's coordinates. i.e., The value `[0,0]` creates no curvature at the outgoing tangent.
 This method can be passed into the createPath() method for the outTangents parameter when duplicating a path.

 Optionally specify the time at which sample to the path.